hmedrano/erddap-python/README.md

 >>>
 ```

-The class has methods to clear the result variables, the constraints, and the server side operations that are added in the stack: `clearConstraints()`, `clearResultVariable()`, `clearServerSideFunctions` or `clearQuery()`
+The class has methods to clear the result variables, the constraints, and the server side operations that are added in the stack: [clearConstraints()](https://hmedrano.github.io/erddap-python/#ERDDAP_Dataset.clearConstraints), [clearResultVariable()](https://hmedrano.github.io/erddap-python/#ERDDAP_Dataset.clearResultVariables), [clearServerSideFunctions()](https://hmedrano.github.io/erddap-python/#ERDDAP_Dataset.clearServerSideFunctions) or [clearQuery()](https://hmedrano.github.io/erddap-python/#ERDDAP_Dataset.clearQuery).

 #### Tabledap data subset request

-An user can build the query chaining the result variables, constraints and server side operations, and make the data
-request in all the available formats that ERDDAP provides.
+An user can build the data request query by chaining the result variables, constraints and server side adding methods.
+And at the end you can make the data request in all the available formats that ERDDAP provides (csv, mat, json, nc, etc).

 ```python
 >>>